 Open to any organization that meets the above requirements.
 (Deadlines four times a year).

 Open only to current grantees who meet the above requirements and have been funded twice in the past five years.
 The last grant must be a full grant (typically $4,000).
-If you are eligible and would like to apply for a Multi-Year grant, please email jax and kendra for an Access Code that you will input in our online application system.
+If you are eligible and would like to apply for a Multi-Year grant, please email kendra for an Access Code that you will input in our online application system.
 (Deadlines four times a year.)

 Open to any organization that meets the above requirements.
 (Deadlines four times a year).
 Accessibility grants are awarded for work that specifically allows for a groups work to be more accessible.
 Examples of potential accessibility needs are: interpretation services, wheelchair ramps, childcare, transportation for folks with mobility aids, etc.